Elering/estfeed-datahub-docs/eng/14-joint-invoice.md

   - the designated customer has a valid grid agreement with the bill recipient at this metering point.
 - If conditions are not met, then Datahub responds with an error message.
 - If conditions are met, then Datahub stores the data in the database.
-- Open suppliers can scan network bill changes using the `change` service.
+- Open suppliers can scan network bill changes using the `search` service.
 - Open suppliers can download network bills using the `download` service.
-- Open suppliers can delete received network bills using the `delete` service.

 ### Web interface